Cherine Fahd

 Cherine Fahd is an Australian artist who works in photography and video performance.
-She is also the director of photography at the University of Technology, Sydney, Australia and has published in academic journals, photographic and art publications, and in news and media.
+She is also Associate Professor in Visual Communication at the University of Technology, Sydney, Australia and has published in academic journals, photographic and art publications, and in news and media.
 Her work has been shown in Australia, Israel, Greece and Japan.
-She has received numerous grants, and has been awarded residencies in India and in Sydney at the Carriageworks.
+She has received numerous grants, and has been awarded residencies in India and in Sydney at Carriageworks.

 Early life and education

 Fahd was born in Sydney Australia in 1974, where her grandfather and his brothers migrated from Lebanon in the 1950s.
 At age 11 her teacher took her class to an exhibition at the Art Gallery of New South Wales.
 She says that from then on, her focus was on art, and she often faked dentist appointments to skip school and go to the gallery.

 She studied at the College of Fine Arts at the University of New South Wales (now the UNSW Art and Design) and received her Bachelor of Arts degree in 1996.
 She originally studied painting, but after art school turned to photography to capture moments and actions.
 She became professionally active in the 1990s.

 In 2003 she completed a Masters Degree of Fine Arts at the University of New South Wales College of Fine Arts, still in the field of painting, before photography became her full focus.

 She was awarded a PhD from Monash University in 2016 and is an Associate Professor and Director of Photography at the University of Technology, Sydney.

 She continues to work in Sydney, in a backyard studio she shares with her artist husband, children and dog.